Executives and leaders from all over the world have sought out

 Janice Marturano’s mindful leadership training.

-Finding the Space to Lead brings it to readers everywhere.
+The award winning Finding the Space to Lead brings it to readers everywhere.

 Are you facing another “crazy busy” day?
 Sometimes “leader” seems to mean “person who deals with problems nonstop from morning till night.”
 What if you could hit the “pause” button on your day, step back, and meet your challenges with a sense of space and clear focus?
 And what if you had a way not just of “getting things done,” but ensuring that what does get done connects with your deepest values?